nightroman/FarNet/GitKit/README.md

 Use this variable in Far Manager settings: "Interface settings" / "Far window title addons" or "Command line settings" / "Set command line prompt format".

-If you do not use this environment variable then keep its name empty.
-Otherwise the module will be working for nothing.

 Restart Far Manager after changing this setting.

 This feature requires a macro: